Redocly/redoc/docs/deployment/cli.md

 First, you need to install the `@redocly/cli` package.

-You can install it [globally](../../cli/installation.md#install-globally) using npm or Yarn.
+You can install it [globally](../../cli/installation#install-globally) using npm.

-Or you can install it during [runtime](../../cli/installation.md#use-npx-at-runtime) using npx or Docker.
+Or you can install it during [runtime](../../cli/installation#use-npx-at-runtime) using npx or Docker.

 ## Step 2 - Build the HTML file